Best Pumpkin Patches in Norfolk

 Postcode: NR20 5PW

-Algy’s pumpkin patch has pumpkins of all sizes (which are priced from £2 – £14) and will also be serving hot and cold drinks, Halloween goodies, and their famous popcorn.
-They will have hot food (pizza, pulled pork, hog roast, hot dogs and bacon rolls) at certain times towards the end of October.
+Algy’s pumpkin patch has pumpkins of all sizes and will also be serving hot and cold drinks, Halloween goodies, and their famous popcorn.
+In the past they have also had hot food (pizza, pulled pork, hog roast, hot dogs and bacon rolls) at certain times towards the end of October.

 Dogs are welcome and they accept cash and card payments.